A meningioma is a benign (non-cancerous) tumor originating from the membranes covering the brain and spinal cord.

 How Dana-Farber/Boston Children’s Cancer and Blood Disorders Center approaches meningiomas

 We hold a weekly brain tumor clinic for newly diagnosed patients currently receiving treatment.
 Each time you come for an appointment, you meet with every specialist on your child’s team, from your pediatric neuro-oncologist, neurologist, and neurosurgeon, to your pediatric endocrinologist, psycho-oncologist and school liaison.

-Dana-Farber/Children’s Hospital Cancer Center’s Pediatric Brain Tumor Program offers your child the following services:
+Dana-Farber/Boston Children’s Cancer and Blood Disorders Center’s Pediatric Brain Tumor Program offers your child the following services:

 - Expert neuropathological review, using advanced molecular diagnostic testing, to identify your child’s exact type of tumor.
 This information helps predict which treatments are more likely to work.

 - Access to unique Phase I clinical trials, from our own investigators, the Children’s Oncology Group and the Pediatric Oncology Experimental Therapeutics Investigators Consortium.
 Studies offer treatment options beyond standard therapy.